 Norio is portrayed like this, and though he does have the traits, him being a Lolicon and incredibly annoying don't really garner much sympathy.
 He is at least 18, while Suou (who he obsessively chases after he falls in Love at First Sight) is 13.
 Not only does no one find this weird, but his pursuit of Suou becomes rather creepy.
 The show tries to drum up sympathy for him with his mother being a Contractor, and his dad being depressed after she left him.
 His presence doesn't really add much to the story, but Suou herself even commented that he was just like Nika.
 Except he wasn't.
 At all.

-Tatsuya Tsugawa is a dogged nice guy type 2 to Action GirlSeine in Hekikai No AION.
+Tatsuya Tsugawa displays a low-key yearning for Action GirlSeine in Hekikai No AION.
 He tries to be her Living Emotional Crutch, always remembering her that he'll always be there for her, worries about her dangerous methods of hunting and tries to make her smile at least.
 She calmly said to him she doesn't correspond his feeling but he said he doesn't care and keeps trying, even after 4 years.

 Takuto to Mitsuki in Full Moon o Sagashite.
 At first he was I Want My Beloved to Be Happy but after finding out this was impossible unless Mitsuki dies TOO, he decides to confess to her.
 She rejects him at first but he continues to protect her til the end.
 Fortunately, it finally pays off.